confluentinc/examples/ccloud/README.md

 * [Confluent Cloud CLI](https://docs.confluent.io/current/cloud-quickstart.html#step-2-install-ccloud-cli)
 * [An initialized Confluent Cloud cluster used for development only](https://confluent.cloud)

-NOTE: Do not run this demo against a production Confluent Cloud cluster.
-Run it only in a cluster used for development only.
+NOTE: Do not run this demo against your production Confluent Cloud cluster.
+Run this demo only in a development cluster.

 # Documentation